belu/microquark/docs/NATIVE.md

 # Native Image

 Quick guide on how to build a native image.
-This has been tested for Linux and macOS only.

 ## Build without GraalVM installed locally